Tierpsy/WellAnnotator/README.md

 You also have acess to two command-line tools:
 * `rebase_annotations` to use if you have moved your files to a different drive or folder, and so the path to the annotated files has changed.
 Type `rebase_annotations --help` for information on how to use the tool correctly.
 * `read_working_dir` this allows you to read the common path to the annotated videos, and is the part that gets modified with `rebase_annotations`.
-Type `rebase_annotations --help` for information on how to use the tool correctly.
+Type `read_working_dir --help` for information on how to use the tool correctly.

 ## How to use